neumino/neumino.github.io/_posts/2014-10-03-rethinkdb-and-coreos.md

 Heavy refactoring of the clustering is being done right now, so hopefully this feature should ship soon (~2 months?).

-Three things to finish this article:
+Two things to finish this article:

-1. Thanks to [@atnnn](https://github.com/atnnn) for helping me with some bash issues.
-2. Thanks to [Jessie](https://twitter.com/jessskuo) for proofreading my Frenglish.
+1.Thanks to [@atnnn](https://github.com/atnnn) for helping me with some bash issues, [Jessie](https://twitter.com/jessskuo) for proofreading my Frenglish.
-3. Question?
+2. Questions?
 Suggestions?
 Ping me on Twitter: [@neumino](https://twitter.com/neumino).